Skip to Main Content

 Lelooska (1933-1996), Kwakwaka’wakw (Kwakiutl Northwest Coast)

-The owl was first located outside the original entrance to the library, on the west side of the building, as can be seen in historic photos.
+The owl was first located outside the original entrance to the library, on the west side of the building, as historic photos show.

 Blanket presented to Lewis & Clark College by Affiliated Tribes of Northwest Indians, entryway